Skip to Content

 A black lab dog portrait while swimming in a lake.

-If your dog loves to swim, learning to go canoeing or kayaking is much easier
+If your dog loves to swim, learning to go canoeing or kayaking is much easier.

-• Borrow some water-loving dog friends that will show your dog the ropes.
+Borrow some water-loving dog friends that will show your dog the ropes.
 Their enthusiasm may just be contagious and help your dog to see that water play can be fun.

-• Bring your dog to shallow lakes and ponds before tackling streams and rivers.
+Bring your dog to shallow lakes and ponds before tackling streams and rivers.
 Walk along the shore.
 Have a picnic.
 Take off your shoes and wade in the shallows.

-• Go swimming!
+Go swimming!
 Seeing you and your family frolicking in the water may be all the incentive your dog needs to get his toes wet.

-• Do not push, pull, or throw your dog in the water.
+Do not push, pull, or throw your dog in the water.
 This will not help, and it may make your dog even more fearful of the water.

 Canoe vs Kayak for Paddling with Dogs

 Whether you choose to paddle with your dog in a canoe or a kayak will probably be determined by the paddling you most enjoy, the size of your dog, and who you go out on the water with.
-If you are new to the sport, we recommend renting a kayak and a canoe to see what you like best before making a purchase.

-Canoeing with Dogs
+The Lowdown on Canoeing with Dogs

 A dog in a canoe with a young boy.

-Nacho and Rowan learning near shore
+Nacho and Rowan learning near the shore

 We have canoed and kayaked with our dogs extensively.
 When my husband and I paddle together, we almost always choose to take our canoe.
-It’s a whitewater canoe, and we use it to paddle on slow-moving rivers (probably up to Class II), ponds, and lakes.

 Here’s why we choose to canoe with our dogs most of the time:

-• My husband and I almost always get out on the water together.
+My husband and I almost always get out on the water together.
 And we have a wonderful two-person canoe.

-• We have two 60+ pound Labradors.
+We have two 60+ pound Labradors.
 They can both sit comfortably in the middle of the canoe.

-• We often have a lot of gear.
+We often have a lot of gear.
 A cooler.
 Swimsuits and towels.
 Books.
 A guitar.
 Camera equipment.
 Yeah, we like to make a leisurely day of our time on the water.

 Canoes are wide open and dogs can ride in the middle or on either end, plus you have extra space for your gear.
 If you do a lot of paddling with a partner, then a canoe is an obvious choice.
-Solo canoes would be fun too, but I don’t have any experience with them.

-Kayaking with Dogs
+The Lowdown on Kayaking with Dogs

 Kayaks, on the other hand, are great for quick outings.
 They are versatile and easy to maneuver.
 Here are some reasons why kayaking with your dog may make more sense.

-• A kayak is easy for one person to handle.
+A kayak is easy for one person to handle.

-I’ve spent many an afternoon kayaking with an 80 pound Labrador in my lap — lucky for me, he was super mellow and curled right up between my legs.
+I’ve spent many an afternoon kayaking with an 80-pound Labrador in my lap — lucky for me, he was super mellow and curled right up between my legs.
 I wouldn’t do it for hours on end, but it wasn’t too bad.

 Where Does a Dog Sit on a Kayak?